kaufman-lab/build_containers/README.md

 -   `geospatial_plus_ml`

     -   additionally includes torch for R, and tensorflow for python, and the reticulate package.
 The version of tensorflow is specifically intel's version since this is primarily intended to be run on an intel high performance compute (HPC) cluster.
+This is for a test project Michael was trying out using deep learning for air pollution prediction.
+Not currently in production anywhere.

 -   `geospatial_plus_ml_horovod`

     -   additionally includes horovod (tensorflow only, set up for CPU) and openmpi.
 This doesn't use the intel version of tensorflow since it seems to cause poor performance when combined with horovod.
+This is also for a test project Michael was trying out using deep learning for air pollution prediction.
+Not currently in production anywhere.

+- `nationalspatiotemporal`
+   - This is for the national spatiotemporal model.
+It doesn't contain rstudio server, and it's not designed to be used interactively.
+It reproduces the R enviroment used for making predicitons/model fitting (R version, MKL, R packages) and shouldn't be used for anything other than that codebase (or projects that need to reproduce the environment of that codebase)

+- `mkl_centos7`
+   - This is used for nothing.
+It's just a demonstration of how to build R from source using MKL on CentOS 7. (this work formed the basis of getting nationalspatiotemporal working with MKL, although nationalspatiotemporal does not depend on mkl_centos7 in the way that geospatial_plus_ml depends on geospatial_plus. nationalspatiotemporal is an entirely different container image from mkl_centos7 and changes to mkl_centos7 won't affect nationalspatiotemporal).

 ## Using Images